-Hawaii is a South Eastern State that is located in Oceania.
-It is one of two states that does not share borders with any other United States of America states (the other one being Alaska).
-It is also the only state that is composed of just islands and the only state that is outside North America.
+Hawaii is located in Oceania.
+It is one of only two US states that does not share borders with any other states (the other one being Alaska).
+It is also the only state that is composed entirely of islands and the only state that is outside North America.
 The largest and capital city of Hawaii is called Honolulu which translates as "sheltered harbor" or "calm port."
 Hawaii is referred to as "The Aloha State" as "Aloha" has various meanings which include love, affection, peace, compassion, mercy, hello and goodbye, and is the most used word in Hawaii and often used as a greeting.

 Hawaii is home to some of the worlds most beautiful white sand beaches with crystal clear waters.
 The most famous beach in Hawaii is Waikiki Beach.
 An extinct volcano called, "Diamond Head" is another popular tourist destination which is located at the end of Waikiki.
 Another famous landmark in Hawaii is the "USS Arizona Memorial" at Pearl Harbor, which is the burial place of 102 sailors and marines who lost their lives during the Japanese attack on Pearl Harbor on December 7th, 1941.